Settings (Basic): Two-Factor Authentication

 For a client:

-Navigate to the Info tab of the client’s profile, click on the three-dots icon to the right of the client’s email address in the Contacts section, then click on the Disable Two-factor Authentication link.
+Navigate to the Info tab of the client’s profile, click on the three dots to the right of the client’s email address in the Contacts section, then click Disable Two-factor Authentication.

 For a team member:

-1. Navigate to Settings, select the Team & Plans tab.
-Under the Active Team Members subtab, you’ll see which team members have 2FA enabled.
+1. Navigate to Settings, open the Team & Plans tab.
+In the Active Team Members subtab, you’ll see which team members have 2FA enabled.

-2. Click on the three-dots icon to the far right of the team member’s name, select Disable Two-factor Authentication, then click CONFIRM.
+2. Click on the three dots to the far right of the team member’s name, select Disable Two-factor Authentication, then click CONFIRM.